Sam Tillen

 Samuel Lee Tillen (born 16 April 1985) is an English professional footballer, most notable for his eight years in as a left back in Icelandic football with Fram and FH.
 He also played in the Football League for Brentford.
 Tillen was capped by England at U19 level and represented the Football League at U21 level.
+He is currently youth development phase lead coach and U18 head coach at Lincoln City.

 Club career

 Chelsea

 A left back, Tillen joined the academy at Premier League club Chelsea at the age of 12.
 He completed a scholarship and signed his first professional contract in 2002, but his progress was hindered by 17 months out with a stress fracture in his back and a torn anterior cruciate ligament.
 Tillen progressed to the reserve team, but despite an injury crisis at full back in the first team ranks in late in February 2005, he did not receive a call into the first team squad before departing Stamford Bridge at the end of the 2004–05 season.